Event - Cross-visit

 Organic production and consumption have a key role in the transition to a sustainable food system, with the Farm to Fork Strategy including the objective of ‘at least 25% of the EU’s agricultural land under organic farming by 2030 and a significant increase in organic aquaculture.
 To achieve this target and to help the organic sector reach its full potential, the Commission has produced an Action Plan for Organic Production in the EU.
 Short food supply chains (SFSCs) play a special role in organic production.
 Supply chains of organic products are often considered as alternative supply chains, which are shorter, more locally oriented, and in which the producers and consumers are more tightly connected to each other than those in the conventional food supply chains.
 Alternative short supply chains for organic products are considered when seeking optimal scenarios to obtain the highest profit for producers, with maximising profit being one of the main reasons for taking up business within this type of supply chain strategy.

-In this context, this cross-visit aims to involve different projects working on organic farming supply and value chain optimisations.
-From tackling common challenges, to testing similar types of solutions, all relevant projects will be considered, particularly, but not limited to, those dealing with:
+In this context, this cross-visit involved different projects working on organic farming supply and value chain optimisations.
+This included those dealing with:

 • Challenges related to optimisation of production processes, economic viability and sustainability of production for farmers, climate and resource management, networking and cooperation, biodiversity, waste management and animal welfare.